RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

   $ mkdir <location for test build>
   $ cd <location for test build>
   $ cmake -DROCM_DIR=<location of ROCM SMI library .so> <ROCm SMI source root>/tests/rocm_smi_test
+  $ make

 To run the test, execute the program rsmitst that is built from the steps above.
-Make sure ROCm SMI library is in your library search path when executing the test program.

 Usage Basics
 ##############